unicef/projectconnect-game/README.md

 1. *Click on the SVG image above, which will open a live editor with the current version (content is encoded in the URL)*
 2. *Once you have made the changes, copy the address link of the live editor and update the link above*
 3. *On the live editor, click on the link to the SVG, look at the source, and update the [docs/roadmap.svg](docs/roadmap.svg) file*

+## About UNICEF

+[UNICEF](https://www.unicef.org/) works in over 190 countries and territories to protect the rights of every child.
+UNICEF has spent more than 70 years working to improve the lives of children and their families.
+In UNICEF, **we believe all children have a right to survive, thrive and fulfill their potential – to the benefit of a better world**.